Backmasking: Music

 Iron Maiden's 1983 album Piece of Mind features a short backwards message, included by the band in response to allegations of Satanism that were surrounding them at the time.
 Between the songs "The Trooper" and "Still Life" is inebriated drummer Nicko McBrain doing an impression of Idi Amin Dada: "'What ho', sed de t'ing wid de t'ree bonce [said the thing with the three heads].
 Don't meddle wid t'ings you don't understand," followed by a belch.
 Prince's controversial song "Darling Nikki" includes the backmasked message, "Hello, how are you?
 I am fine, because I know that the Lord is coming soon."
 The Waitresses' 1982 EP I Could Rule the World if I Could Only Get the Parts included a backwards masking warning on the cover and a message masked within the song "The Smartest Person I Know": "Anyone who believes in backwards masking is a fool."

 Some messages chastise or poke fun at the listener who is playing the song backwards.
 One such message was included by "Weird Al" Yankovic in "I Remember Larry", from the 1996 album Bad Hair Day, on which Yankovic lightly chastises the listener with the backmasked remark, "Wow, [you] must have an awful lot of free time on your hands".
 Similarly, the B-52's song "Detour Through Your Mind", from the 1986 LP Bouncing off the Satellites, contains the message, "I buried my parakeet in the backyard.
 Oh no, you're playing the record backwards.
 Watch out, you might ruin your needle."
 A similar message comes from the Canadian band Frozen Ghost from their 1987 self-titled debut album: "You are ruining your needle!"

 Meanwhile, Christian rock group Petra included in their song "Judas' Kiss", from the 1982 album More Power to Ya, the message, "What are you looking for the devil for, when you ought to be looking for the Lord?"
 Bloodhound Gang's 1996 controversy-begging track "Lift Your Head Up High (And Blow Your Brains Out)" mocked the Judas Priest controversy directly, and included the backmasked phrase "Devil child, wake up and eat Chef Boyardee Beefaroni".
 The band Mindless Self Indulgence released a song titled "Backmaskwarning!", which contains the forward lyrics "Play that record backwards / Here's a message yo for the suckas / Play that record backwards / And go fuck yourself".
 The backwards messages in the song include, "clean your room", "do your homework", "don't stay out too late", and "eat your vegetables".

-Devo's hit song "Whip It" has Mark Mothersbaugh saying "Hey come over here!" when the song is played backwards.

 Other

 WWE wrestler Al Snow had a theme song that had backmasking in it.
 The song was mostly instrumental, but at one point a clearly audible voice can be heard saying a line of gibberish.
-When the song is played backward, the gibberish is actually saying: "I AM THE ONE IN CONTROL."
+When the song is played backward, the gibberish is actually saying: "I am the one in control."
 The message played on Al Snow's character as an unstable mad man.